 In most cases, you will write a three-paragraph short essay when responding to essay questions.
 It can be the essay-type questions assigned in an exam or a stand-alone short essay assignment.
 You can answer the question without sticking to the formalities and conventions required for a comprehensive essay.

-There is not much that distinguishes a short answer from a short essay since both have a few sentences and paragraphs.
+Not much distinguishes a short answer from a short essay since both have a few sentences and paragraphs.
 However, the latter will probably be a paragraph long.
-And if you notice that your short essay goes to something like 600 to 900 words, you can write it in the five-paragraph essay format.
+And if you notice that your short essay goes to something like 600 to 900 words, you can write it in the five-paragraph format.

-In a 5-paragraph short essay, you will be able to keep your essay shorter but still, adhere to the conventions of a formal essay structure.
+In a 5-paragraph short essay, you can keep your essay shorter but still adhere to the conventions of a formal structure.
 You will have an introduction paragraph, three body paragraphs, and a concluding paragraph.

-Although you will have five paragraphs, you need to balance them to ensure that they each address the points they should.
+Although you will have five paragraphs, you must balance them to ensure they address the points they should.
 For example, the three body paragraphs must support your thesis.
 Each has a topic sentence, supporting ideas, and a concluding sentence.
 You must also use transition words and connectors to maintain flow within these paragraphs.

 You can be assigned to write a short essay.
 It can be an admission essay, descriptive essay, argumentative/persuasive essay, thematic essay, or synthesis essay.
 If that is the case, you need to follow the following steps to write a good short essay that will attract better grading from your professor.

 In most cases, when assigned a short or brief essay, you will be provided with an essay prompt that details the instructions and sometimes how the essay will be assessed.
-Reading through the prompt helps you identify the essay question, topic, and scope of the essay.
+Reading through the prompt helps you identify the essay question, topic, and scope.

-After reading the prompt, you will be able to either pick the listed topics or choose an interesting topic that meets the requirements.
+After reading the prompt, you can either pick the listed topics or choose an interesting topic that meets the requirements.

 Most students who fail do not take their time to read the essay prompt or do it hurriedly, missing the important elements.

-At this point, if you have questions regarding the topic you have chosen on your own or understand the instructions, it is best to contact your professor.
+At this point, if you have questions about the topic you have chosen or understand the instructions, it is best to contact your professor.

-With the topic at hand, it is now time to find out more information.
+With the topic at hand, it is time to find more information.
 You can only do that through researching on the internet.

 Do not go for a too broad topic.
 Instead, choose a narrow topic.
 The topic can come from the question.